 • Performance Gap- Refers to the difference between the actual business performance and the expected business performance.

-• Profit Gap – Refers to the gap between the estimated and actual profit of an organisation.
+• Profit Gap – Refers to the gap between the estimated and actual profit of an organization.

 • Product/Market Gap – Refers to the gap between estimated and actual sales of the business.

-• Manpower Gap – Refers to the gap between the required number or quality of workforce and actual workforce in an organisation.
+• Manpower Gap – Refers to the gap between the required number or quality of workforce and actual workforce in an organization.

 14. What do you understand by UML Modeling?

-UML or Unified Modelling Language refers to a visualisation approach used by BAs for constructing, documenting and visualising the different components of a system.
+UML or Unified Modelling Language refers to a visualization approach used by BAs for constructing, documenting and visualizing the different components of a system.

 UML is used mainly for software development.
-It is also used for defining and delineating organisational functions, job roles and business processes.
+It is also used for defining and delineating organizational functions, job roles and business processes.

 15. What do you know about techniques such as MoSCoW and SWOT?

-As a business analyst, you need to be well aware of various processes used to create and implement strategies for identifying the specific needs of the organisation and delivering the best results.
+As a business analyst, you need to be well aware of various processes used to create and implement strategies for identifying the specific needs of the organization and delivering the best results.

 The interviewer checks your knowledge of these terms, and how equipped, you are to incorporate them into your working policies.

 SWOT is an abbreviation for Strengths, Weaknesses, Opportunities, and Threats Analysis.
-It is another commonly used technique in organisations for the purpose of adequate resource allocation.
+It is another commonly used technique in organizations for the purpose of adequate resource allocation.